michaelnny/InstructLLaMA/README.md

 ## Merge LoRA weights

-Since we're using LoRA method, when the training is done (for each stage), we need to merge the LoRA weights with the pre-trained or fine-tuned model weights.
+Since we're using LoRA method, when the training is done (for each stage except pre-training), we need to merge the LoRA weights with the pre-trained or fine-tuned model weights.
 Which can be summarized into the following steps:

 1. Construct a model with LoRA layers, matching the configuration used in fine-tuning but without quantized layers.
 2. Load the pre-trained or fine-tuned weights.